-If you tend to get blackheads or pimples on your nose, or your nose looks shiny and oily, you can probably skip applying your moisturizer there.
+Consider skipping moisturizer on your nose if you tend to get blackheads or pimples, or if your nose looks shiny and oily.
 The oil-producers in your skin (known in derm-speak as the sebaceous glands) are more concentrated on/around your nose.
 Since your nose might get oilier than other parts of your face, you might not need to apply moisturizer as much there.

-Always check the ingredients before you use a new moisturizer.
+Check the ingredients before you use a new moisturizer.
 Some ingredients in cosmetics and skincare products can actually make acne worse, even if the label says “non-comedogenic”!
-Luckily there’s a (free!) tool that makes it easy to check any product for ingredients that can clog pores or irritate your skin.
-It’s called CosDNA.com, and it’s a must-have for your Bookmarks.
+You can use CosDNA.com to check any product for ingredients that can clog pores or irritate your skin.
 Check out our quick-and-easy guide to checking products for pore-clogging ingredients!

 Whatever your skin type, our advice is: keep it simple, smartypants.
 Whether you’ve got sensitive, combination, or “normal” skin, a gentle moisturizer will do the trick.
 You can’t go wrong with a simple, gentle, non-comedogenic moisturizer that’s suitable for every skin type.